arv-1234/CIS-4650-Project/c1/README.md

 **Limitations**
 - Our error recovery does not work very well.
 That is why our test files are limited.
 We have to improve on it before moving to c2

+- Some errors cause our program from working entriely

 **Test Plan**
-- To test the program we created 5 test file 1.cm, 2.cm, 3.cm, 4.cm, 5.cm,
+- To test the program we created 5 test file 1.cm, 2.cm, 3.cm, 4.cm, 5.cm

+- We also used the programs provided by the c1 package

 - The types of errors that will be present in each file will be mentioned in the file in a comment